 NATO Secretary General meets with members of U.S. Congress in Washington, D.C.

-During the second day of his visit to Washington D.C. on Tuesday (8 June 2021), Secretary General Jens Stoltenberg met with members of the U.S. Congress, including the President of the NATO Parliamentary Assembly, Gerry Connolly; Chair of the House Foreign Affairs Committee Gregory Meeks; and several U.S. Senators.
+During the second day of his visit to Washington D.C. on Tuesday (8 June 2021), Secretary General Jens Stoltenberg met with members of the U.S. Congress, including the President of the NATO Parliamentary Assembly, Gerry Connolly; Chair of the House Foreign Affairs Committee Gregory Meeks; and several U.S. Senators.<!IoRangePreExecute>

 In a hybrid session with the bipartisan leadership of the House Foreign Affairs Committee and the US delegation to the NATO Parliamentary Assembly, Mr Stoltenberg stressed the vital role that parliamentarians play in supporting the Alliance, and thanked them for the strong and bipartisan commitment of the United States to NATO.
 They discussed topical security issues, and the importance of democratic values, on which the transatlantic Alliance is founded.
 He later met with members of the Senate NATO Observer Group, including the Co-Chairs, Senators Shaheen and Tillis, to discuss NATO’s continuing adaptation.